FAQ: Latino Lens Incubators

 If chosen, the content creator will receive a grant to execute their project and receive mentorship with NALIP during the duration of the incubator.

-Each incubator will be awarded a different amount, the details of which will not be disclosed until the final round of evaluation.
+Each incubator program has different grant amounts, the details of which will not be disclosed until the final round of application process.

-First, we encourage you to submit the strongest concept possible to the appropriate incubator program.
-As each incubator calls for different specifications and requirements.
-Second, if you are part of multiple submissions, we highly suggest you hold a different role on another team’s project.
+If you are part of multiple submissions, we highly suggest you hold a different role on another team’s project for each program.

 No; however, concepts with complex lead characters, innovative and compelling storylines, and offer a fresh take on the Latino experience will be highly considered.